MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/webapi/quick-start-ps.md

 #### Send the Request

 The [WhoAmI function](xref:Microsoft.Dynamics.CRM.WhoAmI) is one of the simplest Dataverse operations you can perform.
-Because it is an OData *function* rather than an *action*, it requires the `GET` HTTP method.
+Because it's an OData *function* rather than an *action*, it requires the `GET` HTTP method.
 [Learn more about Web API functions](/power-apps/developer/data-platform/webapi/use-web-api-functions)

 Use the [Invoke-RestMethod cmdlet](/powershell/module/microsoft.powershell.utility/invoke-restmethod) `Uri`, `Method`, and `Headers` parameters to send this request.